tomhabt/DiscoverUp-/README.md

 *****

 ## Purpose
 To build a local event dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+This project was a group project done for acadamic purpose only.

 ## User Story
 AS AN event goer<br>